shakeel-faiz/FF/005/quicktime.md

+In this blog article, we will discuss what QuickTime is and provide other relevant information about it.
+Let's get started.

 ## What is QuickTime?

 QuickTime is a multimedia architecture developed by Apple.
 It supports various functions such as playing, streaming, encoding and transcoding digital media, including video, audio and images.
 It also includes QuickTime Player, a built-in media player application for macOS, which was previously available for Windows as well.